Explore Las Vegas

 Where: Black Rock Desert,Las Vegas

-When: August to September 2010 TBA
+When: 26 August to 3 September 2018

-The Festival of the Burning Man is one of the most unique festivals.
-Drawing crowds of over 20,000 each year from all over the world, the celebration is of art, creativity and humanity.
-Unlike most other festivals in the world, this one has no commerce; no shops, no rock stars, no rollercoasters.
+The Festival of the Burning Man is one of the most unique festivals in the world.
+Drawing crowds of more than 20,000 each year from all over the world, the celebration is of art, creativity and humanity.
+Unlike most other festivals in the world, this one has no commerce, no shops, no rock stars, no rollercoasters.
 It is simply a gathering, albeit a very large one.
 The Black Rock Desert, two or three hours north of Reno is the setting.
 The serenity of the place allows festival goers the environment to feel uninhibited and expressive.
 The emphasis is on community and people helping one another and all who attend do so in friendship.
 And on the last day, the bonfire of the Burning Man takes place setting the skies alight in fire while the community dances around.
-Due to the non-commercial nature of the festival, those attending are advised to bring everything they might need for themselves with them, as little or nothing will be available.
-The art theme for 2008 is 'American Dream'.
+Due to the non-commercial nature of the festival, those attending are advised to bring everything they might need with them.
+Check the official website for details.<br /><br />

-Andre's at Monte Carlo
+Andres at Monte Carlo

 Address: 3770 Las Vegas Blvd.
 Las Vegas